-The Human Brain: Statistics & Research News Document List
+The Human Brain: Information and Research News Document List

 You can also receive our latest related publications by subscribing to our The Human Brain RSS feed.

 Peer-reviewed publication - Remotely Mind-controlled Metasurface via Brainwaves - reveals advancement towards real-time, remote, and wireless mind control of metamaterials.

 Brain health, like physical health, depends on lifestyle factors including diet, exercise and proper sleep, all of which reduce inflammation.

 When it comes to weight gain, the problem may be mostly in our heads, and our genes - The link between obesity, the brain, and genetics.

 Using a tiny array of electrodes implanted in the brain somatosensory cortex, Caltech scientists have induced sensations of touch and movement in the arm of a paralyzed man.

 Your brain has 100 billion neurons and they have to be coordinated, these slowly varying signals in the brain get a large-scale coordination of activities in all diverse areas of the brain.

 What Happens in the brain when patients undergo major surgery under general anesthesia which puts the brain in an unconscious state.

 By training your mind to be an observer rather than actively participating in an embarrassing situation it is possible to overcome humiliating or distressing feelings.